stoffee/csp-k8s-hcp/README.md

 ### Multi-replicas

-HashiCorp designed its application services <strong>Vault</strong> and <strong>Consul</strong> with modern mechanisms to be not just highly available (HA) within a <strong>cluster</strong> of Kubernetes nodes.
-HashiCorp's app can be configured for large capacity by use of <strong>multiple replicas</strong> which can span several regions around the world to serve high loads.
+HashiCorp designed its <strong>Vault</strong> and <strong>Consul</strong> utilities with modern mechanisms to be highly available (HA) within a <strong>cluster</strong> of Kubernetes nodes.
+HashiCorp's apps can also be configured for large capacity by use of <strong>multiple replicas</strong> which can span several regions around the world to serve high loads.

 ### Vault services

 <strong>UI apps</strong> (such as the sample Hashicups or counting service) can be deployed with a <strong>database</strong> within Kubernetes or outside of Kubernetes.
 Either way, the app can reference a <strong>Vault service</strong> to obtain from the database a new <strong>dynamic (temporary) user credential</strong> for each new connection.
-This is a common pattern for eliminating static long-term credentials that can be stolen.
+This is a common pattern for how Vault can eliminate static long-term credentials that can be stolen.

 PROTIP: To distribute secrets between services, Vault can use its unique "AppRole" authentication method from a Vault one-time access Cubbyhole.